Call 911 for police, fire, or medical emergencies

 - You’re not sure how serious your medical emergency is

-There may be times when you need to call the police or fire services for situations that pose no immediate risk to a person or property.
+There may be times when you need to call the police or fire services during very important situations that pose no immediate risk to a person or property.

 Do not call 911 for non-emergencies.
-Calling 911 unnecessarily takes resources away from other life-threatening emergencies.
+Calling 911 unnecessarily takes resources away from other emergency situations.

 Call or email Peel Regional Police for non-emergencies such as: